numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 Over the past 15+ years, the Python numeric community has explored a variety of ways to resolve the tension between matrix and elementwise multiplication operations.
-PEP 211 and PEP 225, both proposed in 2000 and last seriously discussed in 2008 [#threads-2008], were early attempts to add new operators to solve this problem, but suffered from serious flaws; in particular, at that time the Python numerical community had not yet reached consensus on the proper API for array objects, or on what operators might be needed or useful (e.g., PEP 225 proposes 6 new operators with unspecified semantics).
-Experience since then has eventually led to consensus that the best solution is to add a single infix operator for matrix multiply (together with any other new operators this implies like ``@=``).
+PEP 211 and PEP 225, both proposed in 2000 and last seriously discussed in 2008 [#threads-2008]_, were early attempts to add new operators to solve this problem, but suffered from serious flaws; in particular, at that time the Python numerical community had not yet reached consensus on the proper API for array objects, or on what operators might be needed or useful (e.g., PEP 225 proposes 6 new operators with unspecified semantics).
+Experience since then has now led to consensus that the best solution is to add a single infix operator for matrix multiply (together with any other new operators this implies like ``@=``).

 We review some of the rejected alternatives here.

-**Use a type that defines ``__mul__`` as matrix multiplication:**
-Numpy has had such a type for many years: ``np.matrix`` (as opposed to the standard array type, ``np.ndarray``).
-And based on this experience, a strong consensus has developed that ``np.matrix`` should essentially never be used.
-The problem is that the presence of two different duck-types for numeric data -- one where ``*`` means matrix multiply, and one where ``*`` means elementwise multiplication -- make it impossible to write generic functions that can operate on arbitrary data.
-In practice, the vast majority of the Python numeric ecosystem has standardized on using ``*`` for elementwise multiplication, and deprecated the use of ``np.matrix``.
-Most 3rd-party libraries that receive a ``matrix`` as input will either error out, return incorrect results, or simply convert the input into a standard ``ndarray``, and return ``ndarray`` objects as well.
-The only reason ``np.matrix`` survives is because of strong arguments from some educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices; and this, as described above, causes its own problems.
+**Use a type that defines ``__mul__`` as matrix multiplication:** As discussed above (`Background: What's wrong with the status quo?`_), this has been tried this for many years via the ``numpy.matrix`` type (and its predecessors in Numeric and numarray).
+The result is a strong consensus among experienced numerical programmers that ``numpy.matrix`` should essentially never be used, because of the problems caused by having conflicting duck types for arrays.
+There have been several pushes to remove ``numpy.matrix`` entirely; the only argument against this has come from educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices (see `Transparent syntax is especially crucial for non-expert programmers`_).
+But, of course, starting out newbies with a dispreferred syntax and then expecting them to transition later causes its own problems.

 **Add a new ``@`` (or whatever) operator that has some other meaning in general Python, and then overload it in numeric code:** This was the approach proposed by PEP 211, which suggested defining ``@`` to be the equivalent of ``itertools.product``.
 The problem with this is that when taken on its own terms, adding an infix operator for ``itertools.product`` is just silly.
-(Similar arguments apply to a suggestion that arose during discussions of a draft of this PEP, that ``@`` be defined as a general operator for function composition.)
+(Similar arguments can be made against the suggestion that arose during discussions this PEP, that ``@`` be defined as a general operator for function composition.)
 Matrix multiplication has a uniquely strong rationale for inclusion as an infix operator.
 There almost certainly don't exist any other